Welcome to ECAP

 School for astroparticle physics

-Since the year 2004, the University of Erlangen hosts the School for astroparticle physics (SAT), addressing students from all over Germany.
+Since the year 2004, the University of Erlangen hosts the School for astroparticle physics (SAT), addressing students from all over Germany and from abroad.
 Starting 2015 the school is held in English and is open to international participants.
 The yearly school, running for 10 days in October, allows the participants to deepen their understanding of the fundamental concepts of astroparticle physics, and to gain insight on up-to-date research topics and to get to know each other.